CorporateClash/public/tos.md

 * "we", "us", and "our" refer to the company "Corporate Clash"
 * "you" and "your" refers to your account, you, or anyone with access to your account.
 * "Corporate Clash entities" refers to the officers, directors, employees, and volunteers that help us run our services.
-* "User Access Group" refers to users who have signed up for our service.
 * “Disney” may referrer to The Walt Disney Company or any of its subsidiaries.

 We are not affiliated with Disney.